-Board of Directors 2016/17.
+Board of Directors 2023-24:

-Graham Saunders (president)
+Graham Saunders (vice-president)

-Lea Matuska (treasurer)
+Lea Matyuska (treasurer)

-Lea Matyuska recently retired from the position of manager of the Bay Credit Union in Thunder Bay, a position she has held for over 20 years.
+Lea Matyuska is retired from the position of manager of the Bay Credit Union in Thunder Bay, a position she has held for over 20 years.
 She attended the University of Waterloo studying Planning and Environmental Studies, while concurrently attending Wilfrid Laurier University's business program.
-Lea has been involved in environmental activities sinceher teens, and has worked for both the Niagara Peninsula Conservation Authority and the Long Point Region Conservation Authority.
+Lea has been involved in environmental activities since her teens, and has worked for both the Niagara Peninsula Conservation Authority and the Long Point Region Conservation Authority.
 As a representative of Credit Union Central of Ontario's Legislative Review Committee, she gained valuable experience in reviewing and recommended change to Ontario's legislation.
 She currently serves on the Committee of Adjustment for the Municipality of Neebing.

 Susan Grinstead (secretary)

 Susan Grinstead was born and raised in Thunder Bay.
 Susan has been employed by the Lakehead Public Schools as an Educational Assistant for over 30 years.
 Her background education is geography and special education.
 She is one of the charter members of Environment North and is still active with them today.
 She is also an active member of Foresters, Nu-Vision Ministry, Suzuki Foundation, New Democratic Party and Ontario Secondary School Teachers’ Federation.
 Her home is heated with a solarium addition and has been a host to EcoSuperior’s Renewable Energy Tour on several occasions.
 Her hobbies include: sewing, gardening, and writing.
 She is co- owner with her sister in a small card business called Horse and Dragon.
 Her passion is any solar technology.